akhilchibber/Quantization/README.md

 ### How Does It Work?

 The subsequent steps detail out the systematic procedure adopted by the "Quantization using ClickHouse" service.
-With each step, we showcase the inner mechanics of the back-end, ensuring that the geospatial data aligns perfectly with the UNL Geohash Grid ID system.
+With each step, we showcase the inner mechanics of the back-end, ensuring that the geospatial data aligns perfectly with the DGGS Geohash Grid ID system.
 The steps are as follows:

 1. Data Ingestion from .json in JSONEachRow Format
 2. Geohash Grid Generation